CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/simulation/pathA_short_sim/notes/pathA_routing_to_meaning.md

 ---

 #### **Meaning geometry (MnOB)**
 **Meaning geometry is not an OB primitive.** It is the *mapping* performed inside **Identity geometry (IdOB)** that integrates Segment, Role, Constraint, and Basin geometry into the final stabilized interpretive structure.
 Meaning is an **emergent property** of this integration — not “emergent” in the philosophical sense of being special or mysterious, but emergent in the scientific sense that it is **constructed**, **not pre‑stored**, and **unique to the utterance**.
-Meaning is the interpretive structure that *arises* when all prior geometries align without contradiction.
+For cognition, meaning must be allowed to emerge rather than be predefined; TS is the first cognitive machine architected so that meaning is **inherently emergent** and arises directly from the interaction of its geometries.

 Meaning geometry records this final structure: the specific referent, the specific event or state, the assertion made about it, and the truth‑relation IdOB resolves.
 This structure is **not predefined** or “canned”; it is the objective interpretive packet that simply **Is** once IdOB completes its mapping.